Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies

-\begin{remark} In our framework, we allow the interconnection topology $\mathcal{M}$ in \eqref{eq:unkown topology} to be unknown, which is the case in numerous real-life scenarios.
+\begin{remark} In our framework, the interconnection topology in~\eqref{eq:unknown topology}, including both the maps $\mathcal M_i$ and the index sets $\mathbf M_i$, is unknown, which is the case in numerous real-life scenarios.
 In addition, the topology can be of any arbitrary form.
-More precisely, the topology is embedded in the data collection, meaning that for some topologies, the data of $d_i$ becomes \emph{sparse} (\eg, a cascade topology where each subsystem is affected by the previous one, which is not symmetric) or \emph{dense} (\eg, a fully-connected topology where each subsystem is affected by all other subsystems in the network, like in traffic networks). \end{remark} Since this work focuses on the safety verification of infinite networks, we formally define the notion of safety as follows. \begin{definition} Given a safety specification $\Lambda = (X_{0}, X_{a})$, with $X_{0}, X_{a} \subseteq X$ representing the initial and unsafe sets of the infinite network $\Psi$, where $X_{0} \cap X_{a} = \emptyset$, the system $\Psi$ is said to be safe over an infinite time horizon, denoted by $\Psi \vDash \Lambda$, if all trajectories starting from $X_{0}$ avoid $X_{a}$ at all times. \end{definition}
+More precisely, the topology is embedded in the data collection, meaning that for some topologies, the internal-input data becomes sparse (\eg, in a cascade topology where each subsystem is influenced only by the previous one) or dense (\eg, in a topology where each subsystem is influenced by numerous, yet finitely many, other subsystems in the network, as commonly encountered in traffic networks).
+We emphasize that while the interconnection topology $\mathcal M$, constructed by the maps $\mathcal M_i$ and the sets $\mathbf M_i$, is unknown, the dimension of each $d_i$ is known and finite, \ie, $d_i\in D_i$, with $D_i\subseteq \R^{p_i}$, where $p_i$ is known.
+Moreover, although the topology itself is unknown, the internal input signal \(d_i\) is assumed to be measurable during data collection. \end{remark} Since this work focuses on the safety verification of infinite networks, we formally define the notion of safety as follows. \begin{definition} Consider a safety specification $\Lambda = (X_{0}, X_{a})$, with $X_{0}, X_{a} \subseteq X$ representing the initial and unsafe sets of the infinite network $\Psi$, defined similar to~\eqref{eq:state set}, where $X_{0} \cap X_{a} = \emptyset$.
+Then, the infinite network $\Psi$ is said to be safe over an infinite time horizon, denoted by $\Psi \vDash \Lambda$, if all trajectories starting from $X_{0}$ avoid $X_{a}$ at all times. \end{definition}

-\begin{remark} Condition $X_{0} \cap X_{a} = \emptyset$ ensures that the initial and unsafe level sets do not intersect.
+\begin{remark} Condition $X_{0} \cap X_{a} = \emptyset$ ensures that the initial and unsafe sets do not intersect.
 If this condition is violated, it implies that the system is unsafe from the outset, and any safety analysis becomes meaningless. \end{remark} In the following section, we present the concept of storage and barrier certificates for individual subsystems and infinite networks, respectively.
 These concepts play a crucial role in guaranteeing the network safety in the sense of Definition~\ref{def:safety}.